LEDIG STILLING PÅ UNIVERSITETET I SØRØST-NORGE

 A statutory contribution to the state pension plan will be deducted from the employee’s salary.

-The Academic Appointments Board is responsible for appointments to academic positions at University College of Southeast Norway.
+The Academic Appointments Board for PhD Research Fellowships is responsible for the appointment.
 An expert assessment of applicants will be carried out.
-Short-listed candidates will be called in for interviews and must be prepared to present and discuss their projects.
+The candidates deemed best qualified will be invited to an interview.

 According to its human resources policy, the University of South-Eastern Norway targets a balanced gender composition and aims to recruit persons with a background as an immigrant.